Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

-This technique uses an unsupervised machine-learning clustering algorithm to break the map into individual zones, dispersing chaotic trajectories across the map for more effective scanning and reducing coverage time in large and/or complex environments.
-The clustering process takes place before the start of the coverage; it groups the $(X,Y)_M$ coordinates of all $Cell_F$ into different zones.
-The clustering algorithms were obtained from the scikit-learn Python library.
-Several tests led to the selection of two agglomerative clustering algorithms, ward and k-means, which worked best for grouping cells in a sensible manner.
-K-means was ultimately chosen because it could create clusters for larger maps, while the ward algorithm ran into memory errors for those maps.
 The parameters of the k-means algorithm were set to enable sensible centroid assignment and cluster formation (see Figs. \ref{fig:mapzoning}(a)-(c)) within a reasonable computation time.
 The centroid of a cluster represents the midpoint ($(X,Y)_{zone}$) of the zone.
 Each zone's midpoint and coverage are stored in memory so that the coverage is continuously updated as the robot traverses the map, and the $(X,Y)_{zone}$ of the least covered zone can be published by Algorithm 4.
 If there are multiple zones with the least coverage, the $(X,Y)_{zone}$ of the closest distance $d$ to the robot's current position is published.
 Matrix $M_Z$ stores information about the individual zones, with columns containing the following data from left to right: $X_{zone}$, $Y_{zone}$, the number of $Cell_F$ in each zone, the number of $Cell_F$ covered in a zone, and the zone's coverage rate ($c_z$).
+Algorithm 4 utilizes $M_Z$ to analyze which zones are least covered.
+The coverage of every zone is updated by the $Worker$ function (Algorithm 5), which is invoked by Algorithm 4.
+Algorithm 1 receives $(X,Y)_{zone}$ messages to spread the chaotic trajectories.
+To do so, Algorithm 1 sets the goal as $(X,Y)_{zone}$.